THE BEST LAS VEGAS PROPERTIES

 today's date.

-Start Month - The date you will begin adding an
+Start Month - The date you will begin adding

-year 5 of a 30 year loan, enter "49".
+start of year 5 of a 30 year loan, enter "49".

 Start Rate - See initial interest rate.

-Subdivision - A housing development that is created
+Subdivision - A housing development that is

-by dividing a tract of land into individual lots for sale or lease.
+created by dividing a tract of land into individual lots for sale or lease.

 Sub-Escrow - Are fees charged by the escrow